Grand appartement de la reine

 The grand appartement de la reine is the Queen's grand apartment of the Palace of Versailles.

-Forming a parallel enfilade with that of the grand appartement du roi, the grand appartement de la reine served as the residence of three Queens of France: Marie-Thérèse d'Autriche (wife of Louis XIV), Marie Leszczyńska (wife of Louis XV) and Marie Antoinette (wife of Louis XVI).
-Additionally, Louis XIV's granddaughter-in-law, Marie-Adélaïde de Savoie, as Duchesse de Bourgogne, occupied these rooms from 1697, the year of her marriage, to her death in 1712.
+Forming a parallel enfilade with that of the grand appartement du roi, the grand appartement de la reine served as the residence of three Queens of France: Maria Theresa of Spain (wife of Louis XIV), Marie Leszczyńska (wife of Louis XV) and Marie Antoinette (wife of Louis XVI).
+Additionally, Louis XIV's granddaughter-in-law, Marie Adélaïde of Savoy, as duchess of Burgundy, occupied these rooms from 1697, the year of her marriage, to her death in 1712.

 When Louis Le Vau's envelope of the château vieux (old palace) was completed, the grand appartement de la reine came to include a suite of seven enfilade rooms on the main floor in the left wing with an arrangement that mirrored almost exactly the grand appartement du roi in the right wing.
 The configuration was: